oaarnikoivu/apollobank/README.md

 ## Todo
 - [ ] When deleting and destroying an account, alert the user with another dialog to check if they would like to proceed with this action.
 - [ ] Update the chart on the dashboard to show spending such that the y axis is the users account balance.
+- [ ] Sort transactions by date & sort chart data by date.
 - [ ] Fetch exchange rates from an API.

 ## Bugs